FAFSA: Harvard Law School’s FAFSA code is E00471

 - International students are not eligible for federal aid and, therefore, cannot complete the FAFSA.

-- Students can submit the FAFSA any time after January 1, 2019 for the 2019-2020 application year.
-Your submission is processed by FAFSA and generally made available electronically to the HLS Student Financial Services Office in 48 hours.
+- Your submission is processed by FAFSA and generally made available electronically to the HLS Student Financial Services Office in 48 hours.
 So, please allow at least 3 business days for the FAFSA to be changed to “received” on your “Application Requirements” tab of the SFS Self-Service Portal Student Financial Aid Application.

 - Be sure to list “Harvard Law School” rather than “Harvard University” as the data recipient on your application.
 If you do not, we will not get your data.